 Nobel prize laureate Sydney Brenner once said that C. elegans is ‘nature’s gift to science and ‘without doubt, the fourth winner of the Nobel prize [in 2002] is Caenorhabditis elegans‘.
 He introduced C. elegans as the organism of choice for studying “How genes might specify the complex structures found in higher organisms”.
-Read the article.
+Read the lecture script.

 The nematode C. elegans, the first animal species whose genome was completely sequenced is a simple yet powerful model organism.
 It provides advantages such as a transparent body, easy genetic manipulation, exquisitely defined nervous system, well-understood genetics, and a short lifespan.
 It turns out that C. elegans phenotypes are directly related to the underlying genotype, and can give new information about the function of human disease genes and clinical variants.